Ways to Stay Merry and Healthy During Ber Months

 Don’t be that Croaky Caroler: Sore Throat

 Another most commonly transmitted illness is sore throat.
 This may seem like a mundane condition, but don’t be fooled!
 A sore throat can be the gateway to a lot of more serious health complications and infections.
 If your job or lifestyle involves severe changes in temperature (think working in a cold office all day and then having to face the heat of your daily commute), you are especially at risk for contracting a sore throat infection.
 Once you feel that little scratch near your tonsils, alleviate the pain and the infection with cough syrup or by gargling warm, salted water at least thrice a day.
 The salt has anti-inflammatory properties that will help soothe that aching throat.
-Don’t let a bum throat dampen your carolling plans!
+Don’t let a bum throat dampen your caroling plans!

 Rumbly in your Tumbly?: Gastroenteritis